bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ## Updating `W0CHP-PiStar-Dash`

-Once you install `W0CHP-PiStar-Dash`, it will automatially be kept up-to-date with any new features/versions/etc. This is made possible via the native, nightly Pi-Star updading process.
+Once you install `W0CHP-PiStar-Dash`, it will automatically be kept up-to-date with any new features/versions/etc. This is made possible via the native, nightly Pi-Star updating process.

 ## Uninstalling `W0CHP-PiStar-Dash`